 Lake Erie Walleye Fishing Charters

-The majority of the fish this year will be from the 2003 year class which will average 6-8 pounds.
-These larger fish will be hanging out in our cooler, deeper waters for the summer months.
-Many large trophy walleye (10 pound plus) are also from the good hatches of the 80’s and 90’s.
-We should catch some of the 2001 and 2005 hatch fish weighing in around the area of 2-4 pounds.
+The majority of the fish this year will be from the 2015,18,19 year class which will average 4-8 pounds.
+Larger fish will be hanging out in our cooler, deeper waters for the summer months.
+Many large trophy walleye (10 pound plus) are also from the good hatches of 2003.

-Our spring fishing will begin in late April as we fish the shallow shore lines.
-At the end of April these fish have spawned and are ready to replenish their lost energy of the spawn.
+Our spring fishing begins in mid May as we fish the shallow shore lines.
+At the end of May these fish have spawned and are ready to replenish their lost energy of the spawn.
 We will troll and cast early in the year with trolling being by far the most productive.

 We will use planer boards, dipsy divers and down riggers while trolling in early spring.
 We use crank baits for trolling the shore line in May and early June.
-Our favorite baits are smithwick deep rogues, rappala deep divers, and reef runners.
+Our favorite baits are Smithwick deep rogues, Rappala deep divers, and reef runners.
 The bait sizes are from 4-6 inches.
 Popular colors are clown, silver and blue, purple, and perch.
 We troll these off of our planer boards; 5 on each side.
-Shakespear ugly sticks in 7 foot lengths do the work on these.
+Shakespeare ugly sticks in 7 foot lengths do the work on these.

 Typically 100 feet back will get you 20 feet plus.
 A little later during the spring season, we will switch to 10 jet divers with 6 feet leaders and Michigan stinger spoons and worm harnesses.
 This time of year we are trolling very slow, at speeds of 1.0 to 1.5 mph.
 When trolling the shore lines of Lake Erie, we run 40 feet leads in 20 feet of water putting these lures approximately 16 feet down.